About the course

 Trainees must demonstrate an ability to communicate clearly and grammatically in spoken and written English.

 Assessments of fundamental English and mathematics knowledge will be undertaken prior to the award of QTS.
 Shortfalls must be addressed by the trainee teacher.

 Prior experience in school is not required.
 However, where candidates have been able to gain experience in schools, Shire might find references from these schools a helpful part of our R&S process.

 We are committed to safeguarding the welfare of children.
 All applicants who are offered a training place will be required to undertake a Disclosure and Barring Check and a medical check prior to the start of their practice in schools.

 The Shire Foundation is a well established (since 1994), school-centred teacher training provider working with primary, nursery and special schools, mainly within the Luton area.

 Ofsted (March 2013) judged the provision as Good with many Outstanding features.
 Our training in mathematics and behaviour management was in particular cited as Outstanding.
 Trainee course evaluations demonstrate a very high level of satisfaction.
-In 2017-18, all trainees on the provider led PGCE course rated the overall quality of their training as at least Good, with 66% rating it as Outstanding.

 Our lead school, Hillborough Junior School has been judged to be Outstanding by Ofsted, and is the lead school for the Luton First Teaching School Alliance.
 This partnership has built up an excellent reputation in teacher training in the local area, and trainees consistently rate the quality of the course and support as very high.
 We have a consistently excellent NQT employment rate (100% in recent years), with a high percentage of trainees securing a teaching job within one of their placement schools.